-Man charged over mail bomb, threats to Swedish gov’t members
+Man charged over mail bomb, threats to Swedish government

-COPENHAGEN, Denmark (AP) — A 42-year-old man has been charged with attempted murder for sending a letter bomb to a bitcoin company in London and over threatening letters he sent to two dozen lawmakers in Sweden, including government members, Swedish authorities said Wednesday.
+COPENHAGEN, Denmark (AP) — Prosecutors charged a 42-year-old man with attempted murder on Wednesday for sending a letter bomb to a bitcoin company in London and over threatening letters he sent to two dozen lawmakers in Sweden, including government members, Swedish authorities said.

-Sweden’s security service SAPO said the white powder included in the letters, sent in 2017, was determined to be harmless.

 The suspect’s name is Michael Salonen, a Swedish citizen, according to the charge sheet obtained by The Associated Press.
 He was arrested in May at Stockholm’s international airport upon arrival from Thailand, Sweden’s news agency TT said.
+Sweden’s security service SAPO said he had included a white powder in the letters, sent in 2017, but it was determined to be harmless.

 SAPO said Wednesday it was involved in the case because it concerned central government members and thereby falls within its scope.
 A total of 26 persons, including 21 government members and top officials, received the letters.
 One of those who received the letter was Prime Minister Stefan Lofven.